Row and Column in Blazor Pivot Table Component

 NOTE

-The model type for datasource needs to be specified from which the context will be generated and accessed in the CellTemplate.
-Using the context, define the conditions based on the templates that will be appended to the cell element.
+Specify the model type for the data source, as it determines the context that will be generated and accessed within the CellTemplate.
+Using this context, define the conditions based on the templates that will be appended to the cell element

 @using Syncfusion.Blazor.PivotView